carlosperate/awesome-microbit/README.md

 ### 🦀 Rust

+- [Board support crate for micro:bit](https://docs.rs/crate/microbit/) - Contains everything required to get started with the use of Rust to create firmwares for the BBC micro:bit board.
 - [Running Rust code on a BBC micro:bit](https://github.com/SimonSapin/rust-on-bbc-microbit) - Article describing the experience and steps of compiling Rust code for the micro:bit with and without interaction with the runtime DAL.

 ### 🚩 Other Languages